 VCU is participating in the Virginia Set-off Debt Collection Act of 1981.
 Under the provisions of this act, a Virginia individual income tax refund will be subject to the university’s claim for unpaid balances of tuition and fees.

-A student who pays a past due balance with a dishonored check may be subject to having his or her current and/or future registration cancelled.
-A charge of $50 is levied for all dishonored checks.
+A student who pays a past due balance with a dishonored check or credit/debit card may be subject to having their current and/or future registration cancelled.
+A charge of $50 is levied for all dishonored payments.